 Although standard desktop monitors are what most people need for work, a different type of monitor is beneficial if you work on the go.
 Known as portable monitors, these displays are about the same size as a laptop screen, give you extra screen space to work with, and are easy to carry, which is one of the main benefits of getting a portable monitor.
 Like laptops, they can deliver sharp text thanks to their high pixel density, which can be even better than some desktop monitors.

 However, portable monitors have some drawbacks as they don't have as good picture quality as desktop monitors, which is why they're better to use as a secondary display next to your laptop.
 Most of them still require power from an external source, so you'll need a cable powering the display and another charger handy for your laptop, but some do have built-in batteries.

-We've tested over 10 portable monitors, and below you'll find our recommendations for the best portable displays.
-For more options, check out our recommendations for the best USB-C monitors, the best monitors for MacBook Pro, and the best office monitors.
+We've bought and tested over 300 monitors, and below, you'll find our recommendations for the best portable and the best travel monitors.
+For more options, check out our recommendations for the best USB-C monitors, the best monitors for MacBook Pro and MacBook Air, and the best office monitors.

-Our recommendations are based on what we think are the best portable monitors currently available.
-They are adapted to be valid for most people, in each price range.
+Our recommendations are based on what we think are the best portable monitors for laptops use currently available, including the best portable gaming monitor.
+They're adapted to be valid for most people in each price range.
 Rating is based on our review, factoring in price, and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our portable monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.